 In addition to our 10-week internship program, CDM supports competitive candidates for long-term fellowship programs based out of our Mexico City office.
-We are especially interested in supporting applications for legal fellowships, such as Skadden Fellowships, Equal Justice Works Fellowships, and independent opportunities provided by academic institutions.
+We are especially interested in supporting applications for legal fellowships, such as Skadden Fellowships, Justice Catalyst Fellowships, and independent opportunities provided by academic institutions.
 We have also hosted Fulbright students or scholars conducting research relevant to our organization.
 For those fellowships that require applicants to present a specific project, we welcome the opportunity to develop a proposal of mutual interest related to migrant workers’ labor rights.

 In addition to work on a fellowship-sponsored project, fellows’ responsibilities may include: